Mecha-Karen/acord/docs/source/index.rst

 Dependencies
 ============
-Acord relies on ``Pydantic`` and ``aiohttp``, without them the functionality of the module is non-existant.
+Acord relies on ``Pydantic`` and ``aiohttp``, without them the module cannot function properly.
-It is also recomended to install ``uvloop`` as it can speed up the program by a large margin.
+We also recommend installing the ``uvloop`` module, as it can speed up Acord by a large margin, however, this is optional.
 Contents
 ========
 .. toctree::

     api/models.rst